iBlocker-eu/Quantum-SAFE-Video-Camera/README.md

 Video records are locally stored for 1 week.

-Video records is enabled when motion is detected.
+Video recording enabled  only when motion is detected.

 No Cloud, no Java!